A convolutional neural network (CNN or ConvNet) is a network architecture for deep learning that learns directly from data.

-The next-to-last layer is a fully connected layer that outputs a vector of K dimensions where K is the number of classes that the network will be able to predict.
-This vector contains the probabilities for each class of any image being classified.
+The next-to-last layer is a fully connected layer that outputs a vector of K dimensions (where K is the number of classes able to be predicted) and contains the probabilities for each class of an image being classified.

-The final layer of the CNN architecture uses a classification layer such as softmax to provide the classification output.
+The final layer of the CNN architecture uses a classification layer to provide the final classification output.